 For $15 to $35, your toy options open enormously.
 Here you can find toys with more interactive components and toys that are explicitly meant for learning, puzzles, and Lego sets.

 If you have the means for a splurge, consider a toy dinosaur over $35.
 Oftentimes, these toys are interactive or battery-powered.
 For example, think of a T-rex toy with jaws that open and close, or the toy might be a child-sized stuffed animal or playset.

 A. Many things.
-Kids can use toy dinosaurs to act out stories, to make their own archeology games by burying the dinosaurs in sand (if small enough), or to have them identify different dinosaur species.
+Kids can use toy dinosaurs to act out stories, make their own archeology games by burying the dinosaurs in the sand (if small enough), or have them identify different dinosaur species.